scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 PyAudioProcessing provides seven core functionalities comprising different stages of audio signal processing.

-1. Converting audio files to .wav  format to give the users the ability to work with different types of audio files and convert them to .wav to increase compatibility with code and processes that work best with .wav audio type.
+1. Converting audio files to .wav  format to give the users the ability to work with different types of audio to increase compatibility with code and processes that work best with .wav audio type.

 2. Audio visualization in time-series and frequency representation, including spectrograms.